 San Antonio Truck Accident Lawyer

 Commercial trucking accidents are an unfortunate commonality on the busy highways of today.
 Commercial trucks typically carry loads in excess of 26,000 pounds.
-Carrying such heavy loads, it is little surprise why most commercial trucking accident attorneys handle cases involving serious personal injury or death for those involved.
+Carrying such heavy loads, it is little surprise why a San Antonio truck accident lawyer handles the majority of their cases involving serious personal injury or death for those involved.

 If you or someone you care about has been injured in a truck crash, you need to seek legal assistance immediately.
 At the Law Offices of Pat Maloney, our qualified and experienced team is ready to get to work investigating what happened so we can secure the compensation you deserve.
 Call us today when you need a San Antonio truck accident attorney.

-Why choose the Law Offices of Pat Maloney?
+Why choose the Law Offices of Pat Maloney as your San Antonio Truck Accident Lawyer?

 When you or a loved one are suffering from major injuries, you need an attorney you can trust.
 With more than six decades of combined experience in all areas of personal injury law, our truck accident attorneys at the Law Offices of Pat Maloney are ready to help.